backrunner/misskey-media-proxy-worker/Readme.md

 1. Set your config items via environment variables in the ".env"
 2. Run `npm run deploy` to deploy your worker.

+or you can run `npm run build` to build the worker without deploying, and deploy it manually.

 ## Features

 - More secure than the official one, can reduce the abusing.